-Successfully investing in rare coins is not a simple task that can be learned in a short period.
-The well-known coin collector and numismatist, John J Pittman Jr. assembled a world-class coin collection over many decades.
+Successfully investing in rare coins is not a simple task that can be learned in a short period of time.
+The well-known coin collector and numismatist, John J. Pittman Jr. assembled a world-class coin collection over many decades.
 David W. Akers sold the coin collection in 1997 for more than $30 million.
 Akers said it best when he wrote, “John was not a wealthy man, except in knowledge.”
 Pittman searched for truly exceptional rare coins that he could afford and was within his budget.
-For example, he purchased a Proof 1833 Capped Head gold five dollar half eagle for $635 in 1954.
+For example, he purchased a Proof 1833 Capped Head gold five-dollar half eagle for $635 in 1954.
 It sold for $467,500 in 1997!

 01 of 05

 Assemble a Well Balanced Portfolio

 As with any investment, diversification is the key to reducing risk.
 Your portfolio of rare coins should include a variety of coins that will minimize market fluctuations and maximize returns.
 It should include classic United States coins such as half cents, large cents, early nickels, dimes, quarters, half dollars and silver dollars.
 You may also choose to invest in precious metals such as gold bullion coins.
 Classic gold coins ranging from one dollar gold coins through $20 gold double eagles will also provide diversification in your rare coin portfolio.

 You may hear stories about people "flipping" coins for a quick profit.
 This is the rare exception and carries a high amount of risk.
 Looking for a quick profit is an investment mistake you want to avoid.
 The most successful investors in coins had an extremely long-term vision that took years, if not decades, to assemble.
 This time was spent learning about the coins they were purchasing and studying the market valuation of each and every coin they purchased.
 This enabled them to spot coins of truly exceptional value.